 While any sound can theoretically provide the masking effect, specialized medical-grade devices deliver customized sounds or music programmed to match the characteristics of the patient’s tinnitus.
 Your hearing care professional can help you select the right device and sound.

 In addition to sound therapy, TRT also employs behavioral therapies that address the second emotional component of tinnitus.
 In ways, this is the more critical component, as tinnitus can trigger strong emotional reactions like anxiety, depression, and anger.

 That’s good news because it means that you can learn various techniques to reduce the anxiety caused by tinnitus (which itself can make the tinnitus worse).
 And that’s why behavioral therapy has been so effective—in fact, a 2010 meta-analysis of eight research studies showed significant improvement in depression and quality of life for patients that participated in the programs.

-Behavioral therapy can be delivered one-on-one or in groups, from a clinic or over the phone or internet from the patient’s home.
+Behavioral therapy is one-on-one or in groups, in a clinic or over the phone, or from the patient’s home using telehealth.
 Therapy includes education, identifying tinnitus triggers, instituting healthy lifestyle choices to mitigate symptoms, and mindfulness-based stress reduction.

 Tinnitus Retraining Therapy is effective because it leads to habituation on both fronts, both in terms of the actual sound and in terms of the emotional and behavioral responses.

 While there is no known cure for tinnitus, you can mitigate the symptoms with the right plan and some perseverance.
-As your tinnitus is masked and the brain is trained to ignore it, you’ll be able to better cope with the sounds and improve your quality of life.
+As you mask your tinnitus and the brain learns to ignore it, you’ll be able to better cope with the sounds and improve your quality of life.